“A joy to watch” – Time Out

-Harvey Zielinski is an actor based in Melbourne, Australia, represented by Mollison Keightley Management.
+Harvey Zielinski is Perth born actor based in Melbourne, Australia, represented by Mollison Keightley Management.
 He is also a queer transman who begun his transition in 2015.

 After graduating from The National Theatre Drama School in 2017 (where he received the Cybec Foundation Scholarship), Harvey was swiftly cast as Max in Taylor Mac’s Hir at Red Stitch Actors’ Theatre, directed by Daniel Clarke.
 Harvey performed alongside Belinda McLory, Ben Grant and Jordan Fraser-Trumble.
-Soon after being cast in Hir, Harvey was also awarded the 2018 Red Stitch Actors’ Theatre Graduate Ensemble Member position.
+Soon after Hir, Harvey was awarded the 2018 Red Stitch Actors’ Theatre Graduate Ensemble Member position.
 He Assistant Directed Catherine Anne-Toupin’s Right Now for Red Stitch (dir.
-Katy Maudlin), and now performed in Annie Baker’s The Antipodes (dir.
+Katy Maudlin) and played Josh in Annie Baker’s The Antipodes (dir.
 Ella Caldwell).
 In August, Harvey completed filming for a popular ABC TV series (details pending!) and was announced as a top ten finalist for the Heath Ledger Scholarship (he’s off to LA in September)!
 In October 2018 Harvey will play George Holly in Tennessee Williams’ Suddenly Last Summer, directed by Stephen Nicolazzo for Red Stitch Actors’ Theatre/Little One’s Theatre.
-Harvey has also completed filming for a guest role on a popular ABC comedy series (details coming soon!)
+In 2019, Harvey will be studying at NYC’s Uta Hagen Studio, after receiving a grant from the Ian Potter Cultural Trust.